krisnova/.net/content/posts/linux-accept-queues.md

 ---
-title: "Observing and Understanding Accept Queues in Linux"
+title: "Observing and Understanding Backlog Queues in Linux"
 date: 2023-03-10
 author: Kris Nóva
 description: Every Linux socket server is subject to inbound connection and request queueing at runtime.
-Learn how the kernel accept queue works, and how to observe it at runtime.
+Learn how the kernel backlog queue works, and how to observe it at runtime.
 math: true
 tags:
   - Linux